7 Sex Toys For Couples Tested, Reviewed, And Ranked — From Least To Most Buzzworthy

 Who I'd Recommend It To: Someone who has a larger labia, maybe?

-But I could not, for the life of me, get it to stay on my vag.
+But I could not, for the life of me, get it to stay in place.
 I watched the videos.
 I tried it wet.
 I tried it dry.
 He tried to do it.
 We tried laughing.
 We tried being serious.
 We tried holding it there.
 We tried, and we failed.
-I'm not sure if this is a situation where my vag (or labia?) is just too small, but whatever it is, I could not get Eva to stay in place.
+I'm not sure if this is a situation where my vulva (or labia?) is just too small, but whatever it is, I could not get Eva to stay in place.

-My Main Complaint: While I'm sure this toy could be a godsend for the right body, I simply couldn't get it to stay on me at all, which is the way it's meant to be used.
+My Main Complaint: While I'm sure this toy could be a godsend for someone else, I simply couldn't get it to stay on me at all, which is the way it's meant to be used.

 My Rating: 3/10